EdgeApp/edge-demo-app/docs/integrate-edge-sdks.md

 export default MainUI
 ```

 At the root directory, run `(cd ios && pod install)` to effectuate these changes for the iOS project.

 That is it!
 You can now build and test the app.

-Note that once you've logged in, there's nothing after "Wallet name:" and "Wallet Balance:", that because we haven't integrated currency plugins into our app.
-We will do that in the very next step!